Taylor Motter Player Props: Cardinals vs. Athletics

 Athletics Pitching Rankings

+- The 8.3 strikeouts per nine innings put together by the Athletics pitching staff ranks 25th in MLB.

-- The Athletics' 5.77 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.79).

-- Athletics pitchers combine to allow the fifth-most home runs in baseball (159 total, 1.3 per game).
+- The Athletics surrender the fifth-most home runs in baseball (160 total, 1.3 per game).

+- Watkins starts for the first time this season for the Athletics.

-- In his last time out on Wednesday, the lefty threw four innings against the Texas Rangers, giving up four earned runs while surrendering nine hits.
+- In his last appearance on Wednesday, Oct.
+5, the 30-year-old right-hander, started and went 3 1/3 innings against the Toronto Blue Jays.

 © 2023 Data Skrive.
 All rights reserved.